Dre Campbell Farm

 8. Natural Predators

-Some bats will also eat the caterpillars.
+Some bats will also eat caterpillars.
 Moreover, tiny wasps, such as the braconid wasp, lay their eggs inside caterpillars.
 The wasp larvae hatch and eat the caterpillar from the inside out.

 Other natural enemies include ground beetles, ladybugs, and lacewings.